-- Water

 - Sanitation

+- Water provision

 - Houses

 - Access Roads

 - Employment opportunities

 - Social Amenities

 - Schools and

 - Health facilities

 EDUCATION

 Though the District appears to have fairly adequate schools, much of education-associated problems are experienced in farm and rural schools.
 Existing schools do not offer up-to-standard science and technical subjects.
 School property is continuously vandalized.
 Most schools lack water and sanitation.